dentarg/auth0-blog/_posts/2017-01-09-alternatives-to-native-mobile-app-development.markdown

 ---

 **TL;DR** Mobile apps are here to stay.
-For a long time, to build a mobile app you would need extensive Ojbective-C or Java knowledge.
-Hybrid frameworks and transpilers existed, but paled in comparisson to what could be accomplished building apps natively.
+For a long time, to build a mobile app you would need extensive Objective-C or Java knowledge.
+Hybrid frameworks and transpilers existed, but paled in comparison to what could be accomplished building apps natively.
 In recent years, these frameworks have started catching up on features, functionality and performance.
 Today, we'll take a look at five promising frameworks for building cross-platform mobile applications.

 ---